jaysongiroux/MDServe/README.md

 - Branch name is required when git remote content URL is provided.
 - Git remote content and demo mode are mutually exclusive.

+**Authentication (Private Repositories):**

+To access private repositories, you must provide authentication credentials via environment variables:

+- **`GIT_USERNAME`**: The username for git authentication.
+- **`GIT_PASSWORD`**: The password or personal access token (PAT) for git authentication.

+When both variables are present, MDServe will use Basic Auth to clone/pull from the remote repository.
+This is secure and recommended for private repositories.

 **How It Works:**

 When git remote content is configured: